 By keeping the original hem, you preserve the look of the denim with all it’s unique distressed and washed out features.
 Furthermore, you keep the contrasting thread color from the original hem.
 If you have jeans that are a dark indigo or black wash, than this method is not necessary although it still makes a great option.

 To this day, I have a pile of my family’s clothes on auto-replenish that needs altering in some shape or form.
 I promise to get to them eventually, I really do.
-And if you’re like me, and you’re holding on to jeans that no longer fit or are out of style, consider making a DIY repurposed denim checkered picnic blanket like I did here.
+And if you’re like me, and you’re holding on to jeans that no longer fit or are out of style, consider making a DIY repurposed denim checkered picnic blanket or a quick DIY Easter bunny wreath like I did here.

 Supplies Needed to hem jeans with the original hem:

-- Jeans (works best with straight leg or skinny leg jeans)
+- Jeans (works best with straight leg or skinny leg jeans; CANNOT do this type of hem for flared leg jeans)

 - Sewing Machine (for lock stitching (also known as straight stitching) and for zig zag stitching)